thruthesky/easy_packages/easychat/README.md

 - Chat room information must not be public.
 Only members and invited users, and the rejected users read it.
   - Invite users are included to read the chat room information NOT because once is was invited, but because there is no easy way of displaying the list of chat rooms that the user has rejected.
   - To secure the chat room information from the rejected users, the chat room information should maintain as less information as possible.
 For this reason, the chat room does not store the last message.
-  - So, to dispaly the last chat message on chat room list, the package listens the last message of the chat room.
+  - So, to display the last chat message on chat room list, the package listens the last message of the chat room.

 #### Cost of Firestore